 Ditch Stonecrop, Star Fruit, Virginia Stonecrop

-Synonyms of Penthorum sedoides (3) (Updated on 3-14-21): Sedum penthorum Crantz, Penthorum circinale Salisb., Penthorum sedoides f. leucosperma Svenson
+Synonyms of Penthorum sedoides (3) (Updated on 5-19-21 from Plants of the World Online): Sedum penthorum Crantz, Penthorum circinale Salisb., Penthorum sedoides f. leucosperma Svenson

 Penthorum sedoides L. is the correct and accepted scientific name for the Ditch Stonecrop.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.